Maetti79/HorstHome/README.md

-# FritzHome
+# HorstHome

- FritzHome is a SmartHome ControlCenter for Windows
+ HorstHome is a SmartHome ControlCenter for Windows

  Windows GUI and Commandline Interface